-You will remain a member of BNZ KiwiSaver after we've paid a first home withdrawal.
+You will remain a member of BNZ KiwiSaver after your first home withdrawal is paid.

 If you have owned a home before, you may still qualify for a first home withdrawal from KiwiSaver.
 However, Kāinga Ora will need to first decide whether you are able to apply.
-If they decide that you are in the same financial position as a first home buyer, you will need to give us the letter they produce along with your withdrawal application.
+If they decide that you are in the same financial position as a first home buyer, you will need to include the letter they produce along with your withdrawal application.

-For more information about being a qualifying previous home owner, see the Kāinga Ora website www.kaingaora.govt.nz
+For more information about being a qualifying previous home owner, see the K\u00e4inga Ora website kaingaora.govt.nz